jcraveiro/Pl1/README.md

-Information Theory project about Entropy, Redundancy and Mutual Informatio
+Information Theory project about Entropy, Redundancy and Mutual Information

 Co-authored by João Craveiro and Nuno Gonçalves